spockbots/city/docs-source/source/edu/disclaimer.rst

 * One of the other strengths of the team was to build fancy attachments to their box robot they improved over the last two years.

-So the team has an existing library and they could have made it easy on themselves to just reuse this Mindstorm Myblocks library.
+.. note:: Thus, he team has an existing library for minstorm GUI
+          and they could have made it easy on themselves to just reuse this Mindstorm Myblocks library.

 Choice of not using Scratch or Java